 Buffini, a daring and almost shockingly inventive playwright, derives suspenseful plot turns from these characters thrust into a dangerously close situation.
 Will Von Pfunz discover that the Becquet’s are harboring a fugitive?
 And will that work to or against their advantage?
 What still worse trouble will the volatile Estelle get her family into?
 And to what extent and for how long will Pfunz’s attraction to Jeanne save this family from itself?

 Like Buffini’s play Dinner (the recent production in Sag Harbor reviewed here), Gabriel is presented as realistic but drenched with symbols, some clearly recognizable as Christian and others more ambiguous.
 In Dinner, the young man who arrives at the party, an outsider and object of fascination and love, is (among other things) a Christ figure, and here, too, the young man thrown up on the beach, again an outsider and object of fascination and love, has the name of an angel.
 The language of the play is filled with images of flickering light: is Gabriel a starry messenger or a fugitive from the flames of hell?
 Since the young girl’s name — Estelle –means star, does that throw the balance toward hope?

 I won’t reveal whether or not Gabriel saves the day but he uses the same device to do it as in Dinner — something found around the kitchen that can easily do double duty as a weapon.
 Dinner is, if anything, bolder in its wild inventiveness and symbolic power, but Gabriel holds the special interest of revealing a situation of World War II not well known.
 This is a near-to-flawless production of a fascinating play by a highly original and intriguing playwright.

-Gabriel plays at the Linda Gross Theater of the Atlantic Theater Company in NYC's Chelsea through June 20th.
-For further information, click on link.
+Gabriel plays at the Linda Gross Theater of the Atlantic Theater Company in NYC’s Chelsea through June 20th.